 Underneath the roads of Liverpool lie an incredible and secretive arrangement of passages and excavations.

-Joseph Williamson’s Tunnels are the labyrinth like reamains from unearthing under Edge Hill.
+Joseph Williamson’s Tunnels are the labyrinth like remains from unearthing under Edge Hill.
 They are crafted by Joseph Williamson under the roads of east Liverpool, built in the early part of the nineteenth Century.

 Williamson had purchased land on Mason Street on which to build houses.
 He utilized various men to dig tunnels, assemble vaults and build curves through the sandstone outcrop.
 In the end the region limited by Mason Street, Grinfield Street, Smithdown Lane and Paddington was loaded with underground tunnels.

 Various speculations exist regarding why Williamson constructed these structures.
 The most well known idea is that he wished to utilize the nearby poor, as opposed to giving them freebees.